DEVBOX10/YouTubeFetcher.Core/README.md

 # YouTubeFetcher.Core
 This .NET Standard class library allows you to get the actual video and audio streams from YouTube.

+The library also supports:
+* Getting video information
+* Getting playlist items
+* Searching on YouTube (Videos as well as Playlists)

 For the decryption logic I got help from the code of the open-source project [libvideo](https://github.com/omansak/libvideo).

 ## Table of contents